© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Markland Grips promontory fort is a scheduled monument protected by Historic England under reference 1011428.
 View the official record →

-Markland Grips is a promontory fort situated in Derbyshire, England, representing a defensive earthwork of Iron Age date.
+Markland Grips is a hillfort located in Derbyshire, England, and is registered as a scheduled monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011428.

 Markland Grips promontory fort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011428.